RDACollectionsWG/ruby-collections-client/docs/MembersApi.md

 id = "id_example" # String | Identifier for the collection

-content = CollectionsClient::MemberItem.new # MemberItem | The properties of the member item to add to the collection.
+content = [CollectionsClient::MemberItem.new] # Array<MemberItem> | The properties of the member item to add to the collection.
 Id may be required.

 begin